easolhq/easolhq.github.io/docs/reference/objects/product/modifier.md

 The first attribute, `data-filter-target="filterable"` identifies the element to the filter controller and is always present.

-This is useful for handling filtering of modifiers via Javascript.
+This is useful for handling the filtering of modifiers via Javascript.

 # modifier.has_infinite_stock